Squeezing codes: robust fluctuation-stabilized memories: Phase transitions and criticality

 The result of performing these quenches is shown in Fig.~\ref{fig:mt_quench} for systems of size $L=300$, where the squeezing codes are compared to Toom's rule and critical Ising-model Glauber dynamics.
 The power law behavior takes a while to set in for the squeezing codes (especially for $\sfM$), although we have checked that the onset time appears to be independent of $L$.
-The dynamics is run out to a maximum time of $t_{\sf max} = 10L$ for all squeezing codes except $\sfM$, for which we take $t_{\sf max} = 50L$ on account of the longer onset time.
-With the exception of $\sfM$, $t_{\sf max}$ is comfortably smaller than our estimates of $L^z$, and so the entire time window should be within the regime where \eqref{mquench_scaling} is applicable.
-For $\sfM$ this does not hold, but the extracted value of $\t$ gives a good fit to $\lan m(t)\ran$ for the entire time range past the initial onset.
+The dynamics is run out to a maximum time of $t_{\sf max} = 10L$ for all squeezing codes except $\sfM$, for which we take $t_{\sf max} = 50L$ on account of the longer onset time.\footnote{With the exception of $\sfM$, $t_{\sf max}$ is comfortably smaller than our estimates of $L^z$, and so the entire time window should be within the regime where \eqref{mquench_scaling} is applicable.
+For $\sfM$ this separation does not hold, but the extracted value of $\t$ gives a good fit to $\lan m(t)\ran$ for the entire time range past the initial onset. }

-The quality of the power-law scaling can be seen more transparently by plotting the time-dependent exponent \be \t(t) = \log_{10}\(\frac{\lan m(t/10)\ran}{\lan m(t)\ran}\).\ee This is done in Fig.~\ref{fig:thetat}, which demonstrates a good quality power-law dependence that sets in rapidly for Toom's rule and Glauber dynamics, less rapidly for $\sfR_{2,3}$ and $\sfF$, and rather slowly for $\sfM$.
-As mentioned above, the quality of the fits observed here indicates that the values of $p_c$ identified from the crossing of $B$ are indeed quite close to the true critical point.
+The quality of the power-law scaling can be seen more transparently by plotting the time-dependent exponent \be \t(t) = \log_{10}\(\frac{\lan m(t/10)\ran}{\lan m(t)\ran}\).\ee This is done in Fig.~\ref{fig:thetat}, which demonstrates a good quality power-law dependence that sets in rapidly for Toom's rule and Glauber dynamics, less rapidly for $\sfR_{2}$ and $\sfF$, and rather slowly for $\sfM$.
+The quality of the fits observed here indicates that the values of $p_c$ identified from the scaling collapses of Fig.~\ref{fig:static_stuff} at smaller system sizes ($L\leq 196$) are indeed quite close to the true critical point.
+Additionally, the near-identical slopes for Toom's rule and Glauber dynamics show that the former is in the same {\it dynamic} universality class as model-A dynamics.

-We may now use the extracted values of $\b/\nu$ and $\t$ to estimate $z$.
-For Glauber dynamics and Toom's rule, we obtain $z_A \approx 2.16$ and $z_{\sf Toom} \approx 2.23$, close to the known value of $2.167$ for model-A dynamics.
-We thus conclude that the phase transitions in Toom's rule and equilibrium Glauber dynamics are very likely in the same dynamic universality class.